iakogan/puppet-best-practices/README.md

 Make it a part of your workflow.
 Do not try to remember all style gudelines.

 ##  Use one line per resource:
-If one resource fails, you will be able to identify it.

 ```puppet
   # BAD